Accenture/jenkins-attack-framework/README.md

 * **AccessCheck:** Test credentials and provide a rough overview of their access levels

-* **ConsoleOutput:** Dump the console output of the last build of every job on the server (Can be Gigabytes of data, but good for finding credentials)
+* **ConsoleOutput:** Dump the console output of builds from every job on the server (Can be Gigabytes of data, but good for finding credentials).
+Now supports failed builds and multiple build attempts.

 * **CreateAPIToken:** Creates an API Token for the current user (Or another user if you have administrative credentials)